-On-site car parking is provided in accordance with Schedule 7 - Car parking.

-Clearing of habitat trees where not located in the Environmental areas overlay map

-Development does not result in the damaging, destroyed or clearing of a habitat tree.
-This does not apply to:

-- Clearing of a habitat tree located within an approved development footprint; a. - Clearing of a habitat tree within 10m from a lawfully established building reasonably necessary for b. emergency access or immediately required in response to an accident or emergency; - Clearing of a habitat tree reasonably necessary to remove or reduce the risk vegetation poses to C. serious personal injury or damage to infrastructure; - d.
+Landsca bing and screening RAD7 In the Sports and recreation precinct, a minimum area of 20% of the site is provided for landscaping.
+RAD8 Outdoor storage areas are screened from adjoining sites and roads by either planting, wall(s), fence(s) or a combination to at least 1.8m in height along the length of the storage area.
+Car parki ng RAD9 On-site car parking is provided in accordance with Schedule 7 - Car parking.
+Clearing of habitat trees where not located in the Environmental areas overlay map RAD10 Development does not result in the damaging, destroyed or clearing of a habitat tree.
+This does not apply to: a.
+Clearing of a habitat tree located within an approved development footprint; b.
+Clearing of a habitat tree within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; c.
+Clearing of a habitat tree reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure; d.
 Clearing of a habitat tree reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental management and conservation zones.
-In any other zone, clearing is not to exceed 2m in width either side of the fence; - Clearing of a habitat tree reasonably necessary for the purpose of maintenance or works within a e. registered easement for public infrastructure or drainage purposes; - Clearing of a habitat tree in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council;

-- Clearing of a habitat tree associated with removal of recognised weed species, maintaining existing g. open pastures and cropping land, windbreaks, lawns or created gardens; - h.
+In any other zone, clearing is not to exceed 2m in width either side of the fence; e.
+Clearing of a habitat tree reasonably necessary for the purpose of maintenance or works within a registered easement for public infrastructure or drainage purposes; f.
+Clearing of a habitat tree in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; g.
+Clearing of a habitat tree associated with removal of recognised weed species, maintaining existing open pastures and cropping land, windbreaks, lawns or created gardens; h.
 Native forest practice where accepted development under Part 1, 1.7.7 Accepted development.
 Editor's note - A native tree measuring greater than 80cm in diameter when measured at 1.3m from the ground is recognised as a 'habitat tree'.
 For further information on habitat trees, refer to Planning scheme policy - Environmental areas and corridors.
-Information detailing how this measurement is undertaken is provided in Australian Standard AS 4970 2009 Protection of Trees on Development Sites - Appendix A.
+Information detailing how this measurement is undertaken is provided in Australian Standard AS 4970 2009 Protection of Trees on Development Sites - Appendix A. Works requirements Utilities RAD11 Where available, the development is connected to: a. an existing reticulated electricity supply; b. telecommunications and broadband; c. reticulated sewerage; d. reticulated water; e. constructed and dedicated road.
+Access RAD12 Any new or changes to existing site access and driveways are designed and located in accordance with: